Avishi2511/FaceRecognition/README.md

-Face Recognition Model Using OpenCV
+#Face Recognition
+A face recognition model built using OpenCV